Wuhan: People's Republic

+The Communists redeveloped industry in Wuhan, which had damaged by war.
+During the PRC's first decade, it became an important center of industry again.
+Hundreds of factories were built in the city, including most prominently Wuhan Iron and Steel, which opened in 1958.

 The Changjiang Water Resources Commission was reestablished in February 1950 with its headquarters in Wuhan.
 From June to September 1954, the Yangtze River Floods were a series of catastrophic floodings that occurred mostly in Hubei Province.
 Due to an unusually high volume of precipitation as well as an extraordinarily long rainy season in the middle stretch of the Yangtze River late in the spring of 1954, the river started to rise above its usual level in around late June.
 In 1969, a large stone monument was erected in the riverside park in Hankou honoring the heroic deeds in fighting the 1954 Yangtze River floods.

 Before construction of the Wuhan Yangtze River Bridge, Hunslet Engine Company built two extra heavy 0-8-0 locomotives for loading the train ferries for crossing the Yangtze River in Wuhan.

 The project of building the Wuhan Yangtze River Bridge, also known as the First Yangtze River Bridge, was regarded as one of the key projects during the first five-year plan.
 On October 25, 1955, construction began on the bridge proper.
 The same day in 1957, the whole project was completed and an opening-to-traffic ceremony was held on October 15.
 The First Yangtze River Bridge united the Beijing–Hankou railway with the Guangdong–Hankou railway into the Beijing–Guangzhou railway, making Wuhan a 'thoroughfare to nine provinces' (九省通衢) in name and in fact.

 After Chengdu Conference, Mao went to Chongqing and Wuhan in April to inspect the countryside and factories.
 In Wuhan, he called all the leaders of provinces and municipalities who had not attended Chengdu Conference to report their work.
 Tian Jiaying, the secretary of Mao, said that Wuhan Conference was a supplement to Chengdu Conference.

+As the Third Front campaign shifted the focus of industrial development to China's hinterlands, Wuhan's development slowed.